gsm310804/Coding_Challenge3A/README.md

-# Coding_Challenge3A
+Customer_Records_Tracker_3A
-Hi there!!
-This is to track customer records and emails and what they buy.
-This is important because it helps businesses keep track their customers and theyre important information by using arrays which are useful too.
+Hi!
+This project is a Customer Records Tracker that keeps track of customer names, emails, and the items they purchase.
+The purpose of this program is to show how businesses can organize and manage customer information using arrays and objects in JavaScript.
+This is important because companies need a simple way to store, update, and review customer data so they can understand buying patterns and keep accurate records.